Sydney’s new international convention, exhibition and entertainment precinct

-Darling Harbour Live (commonly referred to as the Sydney international convention and exhibition precinct – SICEEP) is a new development in the heart of Darling Harbour.
-This development includes the International Convention Centre Sydney (ICC Sydney) that will replace the existing Sydney Convention and Exhibition Centre and a new 8,000 seat theatre that will replace the Sydney Entertainment Centre.
+Darling Harbour Live is the consortium that will build and operate Sydney’s new international convention exhibition and entertainment precinct in the heart of Darling Harbour.
+The precinct includes the International Convention Centre Sydney (ICC Sydney) that will replace the existing Sydney Convention and Exhibition Centre and a new 8,000 seat theatre that will replace the Sydney Entertainment Centre.

 The precinct spans approximately 20-hectares, and is broadly bounded by Cockle Bay to the North, Harbour Street to the East, Hay Street to the South and Darling Drive to the West.
-It includes the existing Sydney Entertainment Centre and carpark and the Sydney Convention and Exhibition Centre, Tumbalong Park and the monorail corridor.
+It includes the existing Sydney Entertainment Centre and carpark and the Sydney Convention and Exhibition Centre and Tumbalong Park.